 When was this course last updated?

 This medical examiner training program content was last updated November 19, 2018.
 Read more about the 2018 update on our blog.

 Are there any discounts for providers and groups?

 To enroll 2 or more providers at the group rate of $250 per provider, please use the discount code 250grouprate during checkout.
 For more information on group enrollments for office administrators, please see our Administrators page.
-Please call us at (941) 600-8411 for any current single provider discounts.
+Please call us at (941) 600-8411 for military or any current single provider discounts.

 Yes, the program is approved for up to 10 AMA PRA Category 1 credits™ / 10 ANCC contact hours.
 This program is accredited through the Postgraduate Institute for Medicine.

 Is the certification examination included in the NRCME Training Institute training program?